benchristelcom/benchristelcom.github.io/src/conlangs/ogtrta/syntax.md

 S  -> NP                       // ...or it may be a noun phrase.
 DS -> VP NP                    // A declarative sentence has a finite verb phrase and a subject DS -> NP VP                    // ...and their order may be reversed.
-DS -> S CONJ S                 // Declarative sentences can be conjoined.
+DS -> DS CONJ DS               // Declarative sentences can be conjoined...
+DS -> VP* DS VP*               // ...or surrounded by modifier verb phrases.
 VP -> V/n VP* NP{n} VP*        // A verb phrase has an n-valent verb, optional modifier VPs,
                                // n complement noun phrases, and finally some more optional VPs.
 VP -> VP CONJ VP               // Verb phrases may be conjoined.
-NP -> PRN                      // A noun phrase may be a pronoun NP -> DET?
-V/0* N/n VP* NP{n}  // ...or it may have an optional determiner, zero or more 0-valent
+NP -> PRN                      // A noun phrase may be a pronoun NP -> (DET V/0*)?
+N/n VP* NP{n}// ...or it may have an optional determiner followed by zero or more 0-valent
                                // verb modifiers, an n-valent noun, zero or more modifier VPs,
                                // and n complement noun phrases.
 NP -> NP CONJ NP               // Noun phrases may be conjoined.
 NP -> IP DS                    // A noun phrase may consist of an interrogative phrase followed
                                // by a declarative sentence.
-IP -> IDET?
-V/0* N/n VP* NP{n} // An interrogative phrase may be an NP with an interrogative
+IP -> (IDET V/0*)?
+N/n VP* NP{n}/ An interrogative phrase may be an NP with an interrogative
                                // determiner.
 IP -> IPRN                     // ...or it may be an interrogative pronoun.
 ```